 Ruth is a strategist, collaborator, teacher, trainer, and facilitator who adeptly merges these roles to creatively solve problems, streamline processes, and drive change.
 With a unique skill set, her expertise lies in higher education administration, leadership, employee development, and team building.
 She is the founder and owner of RAJ Consulting, LLC.

 During her distinguished career, Ruth most recently served as the System Vice Chancellor and Chief Operating Officer at New Mexico State University (NMSU).
 Her leadership centered on system-wide strategy, operational excellence, and continuous improvement, all while fostering a culture of accountability, service, and trust.
-Over her nearly four-year tenure, Ruth oversaw vital areas, including Finance & Business Services, Facilities & Services, Enterprise Risk Management & Safety, Human Resource Services, Information & Communication Technologies, Government & Community Relations, and Marketing & Communications.
+Over her nearly four-year tenure, Ruth oversaw vital areas, including Finance and Business Services, Facilities and Services, Enterprise Risk Management and Safety, Human Resource Services, Information and Communication Technologies, Government and Community Relations, and Marketing and Communications.

 Ruth's profound impact is also evident in her pioneering work in sustainability.
 In 2008, she established the University of Washington's Sustainability Office and masterminded the development of the UW's Climate Action Plan.
 Her visionary approach extended to tri-campus sustainability policy implementation, district energy, curriculum sustainability, and server centralization.
 These efforts earned global recognition for sustainability excellence in higher education.
 Her legacy continues to guide other institutions seeking to integrate sustainability across operations and stakeholder engagement.

 Ruth's educational journey is marked by a doctorate in organizational development and higher education, a master's degree in human relations, and a bachelor's in counseling psychology/social sciences.
 Her commitment to ongoing growth was evident in her completion of the Leadership New Mexico program, which provides executive leaders with insights into the workings of the State.